minios-linux/docs/live-config.md

 # HOMEPAGE

-More information about **live-config** and the Debian Live project can be found on the homepage at [Debian Live Wiki](https://wiki.debian.org/DebianLive) and in the manual at [Live Manual](https://live-team.pages.debian.net/live-manual/).
+More information about **minios-live-config** and the MiniOS project can be found at [minios.dev](https://minios.dev) and [GitHub repository](https://github.com/minios-linux/minios-live).

 # BUGS

-Bugs can be reported by submitting a bug report for the **live-config** package in the Bug Tracking System at [Debian Bugs](http://bugs.debian.org/) or by writing a mail to the Debian Live mailing list at [debian-live@lists.debian.org](mailto:debian-live@lists.debian.org).
+Bugs can be reported by submitting an issue in the GitHub repository at [MiniOS Issues](https://github.com/minios-linux/minios-live/issues).

 # AUTHOR

 **live-config** was originally written by Daniel Baumann ([mail@daniel-baumann.ch](mailto:mail@daniel-baumann.ch)).
 Since 2016, development has been continued by the Debian Live team.
-Since 2025, development of the modified version has been continued by the MiniOS Live team.
+Since 2025, development of the modified **minios-live-config** version has been continued by the MiniOS Live team.